Becoming a Black Belt

 It may sound obvious, but I have seen a lot of people (usually found whinging or complaining) who are preoccupied with getting a belt rather than working to be a great karate-ka, thus deserving one.
 They argue they have done the adequate number of classes or served their time.
 This path will only lead to frustration and negativity.
 Focus on improving your ability.
 Take responsibility for each part of your training.
 If your back leg is bent in forwarding stance, lose the excuses and fix it.
 Also, focus on your effort and your character.

-Genuine desire to become a great karate-ka is the most crucial determinant of whether you will achieve your black belt, and for most karate-ka, all too often it is overlooked.
+Genuine desire to become a great karate-ka is the most crucial determinant of whether you will achieve your black belt.
+For most karate-ka, all too often it is overlooked.
 A burning desire is what underlies your training ethic and clarifies your goal of who you want to be.
 Without a goal (an idea of the karate-ka you want to become), how will you train to achieve it?
 What will push and drive you in your training if you don’t have a goal in mind?
 Bruce Lee said, “Achievement of anything begins in the mind”.

 To develop desire, firstly think about what you want to achieve, what you want to be able to do and the kind of person you want to become.
 Get more specific and if you can try to make these goals measurable, like, “I will kick above my head”, “I will hold my own against student X in kumite” etc. Secondly, think about these goals constantly (especially while training).
-Put pictures that represent your goals up on your wall, repeat affirmations to yourself while training, “I have flawless kata” or “I have a six-pack!”
+Put pictures that represent your goals up on your wall.
+Repeat affirmations to yourself while training, “I have flawless kata” or “I have a six-pack!”

 Lastly, now that you’ve decided what you are going to achieve and are focused on your goals, resolve to pay the price to achieve them, whether that’s doing an extra class, training at home, or eating better.
 Preferably write down your goals along with your plans of how you are going to achieve them.